xiduzo/portfolio_astro/src/content/portfolio/athena.md

 ![Detailed scrum insights from team members](/portfolio/athena/workload_2.png)

 _Performance_
-Besides feedback as an indicator in team dynamics performance and division of tasks are sometimes hard to see for project groups and teachers alike. <br/><br/>
+Besides feedback as an indicator in team dynamics performance and division of tasks are sometimes hard to see for project groups and teachers alike. <br aria-hidden="true"/><br aria-hidden="true"/>
 Some teachers of CMD are using a scrum like approach with their project teams in order to follow the progress of a project.
 Athena has the option to connect any project group to a trello board if a teacher would like to.

 <a href="mailto:mail@sanderboer.nl?subject=Let's chat!&body=Hi, I'd like to talk about Athena," aria-label="Send me an email to I can tell you more" target="_blank">I'd like to know more</a>